Fate101/Spigot-Plugin-MC-CollectionTracker/README.md

 ### For Players

-1. **Start Collecting**: Simply play the game normally - the plugin automatically tracks items you pick up
+1. **Start Collecting**: Play the game normally—items you pick up, craft, smelt, trade, or brew are automatically tracked
 2. **View Your Collection**: Use `/collection` to open your collection book
 3. **Check Leaderboards**: Use `/coltop` to see how you rank against other players
 4. **Track Progress**: Check the statistics book in the GUI to see your completion percentage